Ji (Korean name)

-Ji, also spelled Jee, Chi, or Chee, is a Korean family name, as well as a popular element in Korean given names.
-The meaning differs based on the hanja used to write it.
+Ji, also spelled Jee, Chi, or Chee, is a Korean surname, as well as a Korean given name.

 Family name

 As a family name, Ji may be written with either of two hanja, one meaning "wisdom" (智), and the other meaning "pond" (池).
-Each has one bon-gwan: for the family name meaning "wisdom", Pongju Village, Pongsan County, North Hwanghae in what is today North Korea, and for the family name meaning "pond", Chungju, Chungcheongbuk-do in what is today South Korea.
+Each has one clan: for the family name meaning "wisdom", Pongju Village, Pongsan County, North Hwanghae in what is today North Korea, and for the family name meaning "pond", Chungju, Chungcheongbuk-do in what is today South Korea.
 The 2000 South Korean census found 147,572 people with this family name.

 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 79.5% of people with this surname spelled it in Latin letters as Ji in their passports.
 Another 9.0% spelled it as Jee, and 8.5% as Chi.
 Rarer alternative spellings (the remaining 3.0%) included Gi, Chee, Je, and Jy.
 For the Koryo-saram from the former Soviet Union, it was spelled as Ti (Ти).

 Notable people with this family name include: